AhmadSiddiqi158/US-Election-Result-Predictor/README.md

 # US-Election-Result-Predictor
-An algorithm that outputs the minimum number of votes required for Joe Biden to win the US presidential election against Donald Trump using the principles of dynamic programming and the greedy algorithm.
+An algorithm that outputs the minimum number of votes required for Joe Biden to win the US presidential election against Donald Trump using the principles of the greedy algorithm.